NVIDIA/NVFlare/examples/hello-world/ml-to-fl/np/README.md

 python3 np_client_api_job.py --script src/train_full.py
 ```

+Note: We can instead export the job configuration to use in other modes with the flag `--export_config`.

 ### Send model parameters differences back to the NVFlare server

 We can send model parameter differences back to the NVFlare server by calculating the parameters differences and sending it back: [./src/train_diff.py](./src/train_diff.py)